-With a recent amendment to the Turkish Corporate Tax Law, the corporate tax rate applicable to companies going public for the first time will be discounted by 2 per cent for five fiscal years, including the year during which the company goes public, on the condition of the initial and subsequent free float of the company not falling below 20 per cent of its issued share capital.
+With an amendment made to the Turkish Corporate Tax Law in 2020, the corporate tax rate applicable to companies going public for the first time has been discounted by 2 per cent for five fiscal years, including the year during which the company goes public, on the condition of the initial and subsequent free float of the company to not fall below 20 per cent of its issued share capital.

-As for investors, the earnings arising from the sale of the shares traded on Borsa Istanbul, excluding shares in investment trust companies (menkul kiymet yatırım ortakliği) that may be subject to withholding depending on the investor and the holding period, are exempt from withholding tax.
+As for investors, the earnings arising from the sale of the shares traded on Borsa Istanbul, excluding shares in investment trust companies, which may be subject to withholding depending on the investor and the holding period, are exempt from withholding tax.
 These earnings are also exempt from the income tax of individual investors.